inimart/SessionLogger/Documentation~/SessionLogger-Guide.md

 ## Requirements

-- Unity 2021.3 or newer
+- Unity 6000.0 or newer
-- Works with all Unity-supported platforms (but it's especially great for VR apps on Oculus Quest)
+- Works with all Unity-supported platforms
-- Needs at least .NET Standard 2.0

 ## Installation